gecgab/SPMS_Exercises/Assignment02/assignment2-solution.md

 	- KEK: 82a644133bfa4e0b75d96d2308358433

-	- TK:  PTK is needed fpr calulating the TK!
+	- TK:  PTK is needed for calulating the TK!

 	- PMK: A288FCF0CAAACDA9A9F58633FF35E8992A01D9C10BA5E02EFDF8CB5D730CE7BC